birtwistlelab/SPARCED/unit_tests/README.md

 -   'Species1 Model Identifier' + '_' + 'Species1 Conc.' + '_' +'Species$n Model identifier' + '_' + 'Species$n Conc.' +'_' + time

-## Figure 4A Unit Test Notes:

--   Basic look at the unit test shows that its a comparison of cell % death over time, with 3 time intervals: 24, 48, and 72 hours.

-### Questions:

--   How did they generate the cell population?

--   What was used to create cell death?

--   What species/observable did they use to calculate cell death

--   First Set of Conditions: all growth factors are set to 0 and etoposide (k316_3) was set to 100uM

--   Second conditions had EGF set to 20ng/mL and insulin set to 10ug/mL.